Definite Integrals

 3.

-$\displaystyle \int_{a}^{b} f(x) dx$$\displaystyle =$$\displaystyle \lim_{\vert\Delta\vert \rightarrow 0}\sum_{i=1}^{n} f(\xi_{i})(x_{i} - x_{i-1})$ $\displaystyle =$$\displaystyle \lim_{\vert\Delta\vert \rightarrow 0} - \sum_{i=1}^{n} f(\xi_{i})(x_{i-1} - x_{i}) = - \int_{b}^{a}f(x)\:dx \ensuremath{\ \blacksquare}$
+$\displaystyle =$ $\displaystyle \lim_{\vert\Delta\vert \rightarrow 0} - \sum_{i=1}^{n} f(\xi_{i})(x_{i-1} - x_{i}) = - \int_{b}^{a}f(x)\:dx \ensuremath{\ \blacksquare}$

-Let be continuous on .
-Then consider the function expressed in the integral , where is in .
-The domain of this function is . $f(x)$$[a,b]$$\int_{a}^{x}f(t)dt$$x$$[a,b]$$[a,b]$
+Let $f(x)$ be continuous on $[a,b]$.
+Then consider the function expressed in the integral $\int_{a}^{x}f(t)dt$, where $x$ is in $[a,b]$.
+The domain of this function is $[a,b]$.

 2nd Fundamental Theorem of Integral Calculus

-Suppose that is continuous on the closed interval .
-Then is differentiable with respect to and
+Theorem 3..9 Suppose that $f(x)$ is continuous on the closed interval $[a,b]$.
+Then $\int_{a}^{x}f(t)dt$ is differentiable with respect to $x$ and

 $\displaystyle \frac{d}{dx}\int_{a}^{x}f(t)dt = f(x) \hskip 1cm (a \leq x \leq b). $

-Suppose that is the speed of a particle.
-Then can be thought of the distance traveled by the particle from the time to . is the derivative at the time .
+NOTE Suppose that $f(t)$ is the speed of a particle.
+Then $\int_{a}^{x}f(t)dt$ can be thought of the distance traveled by the particle from the time $t = a$ to $t = x$. $\frac{d}{dx}\int_{a}^{x}f(t)dt$ is the derivative at the time $x$.
 In other wotds, the speed of a particle.
-Thus is the speed of a particle at the time and is the speed of a particle at the time .
-NOTE$f(t)$$\int_{a}^{x}f(t)dt$$t = a$$t = x$$\frac{d}{dx}\int_{a}^{x}f(t)dt$$x$$f(t)$$t$$f(x)$$x$
+Thus $f(t)$ is the speed of a particle at the time $t$ and $f(x)$ is the speed of a particle at the time $x$.

-Let be continuous.
+Example 3..14 Let $f(t)$ be continuous.
 Then find

 $\displaystyle \frac{d}{dx}\int_{a}^{x^{2}}f(t)dt $